Single Parent Adoption Cost: Grants, Tax Credits, and How to Afford It Alone

 Several national grant programs award adoption grants based on financial need, with no prohibition on single applicants.
 Key programs:

-Gift of Adoption Fund: Awards grants up to $15,000 to help families complete in-progress adoptions.
-Application cycles are annual; the fund evaluates financial need, the child's background, and the applicant's adoption stage.
+Gift of Adoption Fund: Awards grants up to $15,000 to help families complete their adoptions.
+Check current application timing and criteria, including financial need and adoption stage.

 HelpUsAdopt.org: Provides grants up to $20,000 for families adopting through licensed agencies.
 The application emphasizes financial need and is open to single parents.

 Show Hope: Offers grants ranging from $6,000 to $10,000 for families in active adoption processes.
-Applications are reviewed on a rolling basis.
+Check current application timing and criteria.

 National Adoption Foundation: Provides grants and low-interest loans to adoptive families, including single parents.